17th MDG medics compete in 2022 Medic Rodeo

 |0

-This work, 17th MDG medics compete in 2022 Medic Rodeo, by A1C Zachary Heimbuch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 17th MDG medics compete in 2022 Medic Rodeo [Image 5 of 5], by A1C Zachary Heimbuch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT